redii/Wakebot/README.md

 You may also want to disable the discord desktop notifications since they pop up a bit laggy (just annoyed me a bit).

-## Installation (Selfhosting)
+## Installation (Selfhosting on Ubuntu)
 If you want to selfhost an instance of the bot on your own device you can do this by completing the following instructions.
 Before we will clone this repository onto your device you need to make sure **git and node.js** are installed and ready to use.

-If you already done this or finished the installation you are now able to clone this repository with the following command:
+After finishing the installation you are now able to clone this repository using the following command:

     git clone https://github.com/redii/discord-wakebot.git